-Claiming a product is natural when containing a high percentage of synthetic ingredients makes shopping for green products problematic.
+Claiming a product is Natural when containing a high percentage of synthetic ingredients makes shopping for green products problematic.

-have been certified as comprising of organic ingredients by regulatory bodies such as Ecocert, The Soil Association and the USDA who set a large number of strict production rules and regulations for organic certification.
+have been certified as comprising of organic ingredients by regulatory bodies such as The Soil Association who set a large number of strict production rules and regulations for organic certification.

-A transparent skin care brand will always mention what percentages of its ingredients are “Organic”.
+A transparent skin care brand will always mention what percentages of its ingredients are Organic.

 of the Marine Phytoplankton we add as an ingredient, as this